Notarized and authenticated documents

 The QTSP issues the qualified certificate, calculates the cryptographic signature (PAdES-LTA), and seals the PDF.
 The operation takes a few seconds on the server side, transparent to the signer.

-The signed PDF is archived for 10 years in the Certyneo safe, exportable at any time with its full audit trail.
+The signed PDF is archived for 10 years in the Certyneo vault, exportable at any time with its complete audit trail.
+The signature is billed at €9.90 on your end-of-month Stripe invoice.

 The three eIDAS levels meet different burden of proof requirements.